Noise dissipation mechanisms of an acoustic liner under grazing flow: Flow field within the orifice

-where \( U \) is the mean streamwise velocity, computed over a time window encompassing more than ten acoustic cycles, and \( \nu \) the kinematic viscosity.
-Only the grazing flow configuration is shown, since \( U_{\tau} \) is meaningful exclusively in the presence of a mean flow over the orifice.
+shown in \fref{fig:Utau}, where $\delta_v $ is the viscous scale.
+The grazing flow acts as a barrier that limits the penetration of the acoustic-induced flow into the orifice, while variations in the SPL modify the shear layer above it.
+Only the grazing flow configuration is shown, since the near-wall mean streamwise velocity gradient is meaningful exclusively in the presence of a mean flow over the orifice.

 At low SPL (\fref{fig:Utau} (a-b)), the shear layer blocks the acoustic-induced velocity from entering the orifice over the majority of the diameter extension.
-The friction velocity remains high across most of the orifice diameter, except for a small downstream region where it slightly decreases.
+The strength of the shear remains high across most of the orifice diameter, except for a small downstream region where it slightly decreases.
 This confirms that the grazing flow constrains the acoustic-driven inflow, localizing it only near the downstream corner.
 The majority of the orifice is occupied by a quasi-steady vortex \citep{Baumeister1975}; at SPL \(=130\,\mathrm{dB}\), this vortex extends over nearly the entire orifice diameter (\fref{fig:Utau} (a)).
-This flow patter is consistent with the contour of the acoustic-induced velocity reported in \fref{fig:contour_vac_M03} (a).
+This flow pattern is consistent with the contour of the acoustic-induced velocity reported in \fref{fig:contour_vac_M03} (a).

 As the SPL increases, the size of the quasi-steady vortex progressively diminishes.
-At \(140\,\mathrm{dB}\) (\fref{fig:Utau} (b)), approximately half of the cavity depth shows a reduction in friction velocity, suggesting that the acoustic excitation partially overcomes the shear-layer blockage.
-At \(150\,\mathrm{dB}\) (\fref{fig:Utau} (c)), the strong shear region is further reduced: a significant portion of the orifice cross-section exhibits lower \( U_{\tau} \).
+At \(140\,\mathrm{dB}\) (\fref{fig:Utau} (b)), approximately half of the cavity depth shows a reduction in the normalized shear, suggesting that the acoustic excitation partially overcomes the shear-layer blockage.
+At \(150\,\mathrm{dB}\) (\fref{fig:Utau} (c)), the strong shear region is further reduced: a significant portion of the orifice cross-section exhibits lower magnitude of the velocity gradient.
 The larger extent and magnitude of the acoustic-induced velocity during the inflow and outflow (see \fref{fig:contour_vac_M03} (c)) leads to a disruption of the shear layer.
-This in turn affects the near-wall flow topology inside the channel.
-This scenario, in fact, reveals wake-like features downstream of the orifice, indicating that the combination of the orifice geometry and the high acoustic-induced flow modifies the near-wall flow development downstream of the orifice.
+This in turn affects the near-wall flow topology on the grazing flow side.
+The contours, in fact, reveals wake-like features downstream of the orifice, indicating that the combination of the orifice geometry and the high acoustic-induced flow modifies the near-wall flow development downstream of the orifice.